 Types of Murder Charges in California

-Second degree murder includes all other types of killings.
-Second degree murder conviction is punishable by 25 years to life in state prison.
+Second-degree murder includes other killings where the accused attempted to deliberately harm the victim.
+A second-degree murder conviction is punishable by 15 years to life in state prison.

 Exercising the Right to Remain Silent

-You have the right not to answer police questions when you are accused of murder in Los Angeles.
-The Fifth Amendment gives you the right to remain silent and not answer questions to aid in their police investigation.
+You do not have to answer police questions when you are accused of murder in Los Angeles.
+The Fifth Amendment gives you the right to remain silent and not answer questions to aid in a police investigation.
 If you have been accused of murder, you can politely exercise your right not to answer questions until your Los Angeles criminal defense lawyer is present.

 Posting Bail in a Murder Case

-You want to get out of jail immediately or you want to get your loved one out of jail immediately by posting bail.
+You likely want to get out of jail immediately, or you want to get your loved one out of jail immediately by posting bail.
 Posting bail without having all the information to make the best decision can be harmful in a murder case.
 You want a criminal defense lawyer to:

 - Look over the facts of the case to determine if bail can be lowered or you can be released without bail.
 In some situations, prosecutors do not have enough evidence in a murder case.

 - Tell you whether the murder charges will be dropped at your arraignment hearing.
-If the charges are dropped, you will be released from jail within two days without bail being posted for you.
+If the charges get dropped, you will be released from jail within two days without having to post bail.

 - Determine if you should leave jail.
 There’s a chance the judge will increase bail at the arraignment.

 - Lower the bail bondsman charge, typically a 10 percent fee.
-You may get that reduced to 8 percent with a lawyer.
+You may get that reduced to 8 percent with the help of a lawyer.

 Proving Your Innocence

-You can do a lot of things to help your defense attorney fight your murder charge.
+You can do many things to help your defense attorney fight your murder charge.
 Make a list of witnesses who can provide an alibi or testify in your favor.
-A witness list will help your attorney investigate you murder case.
+A witness list will help your attorney investigate your murder case.

 Write down what you remember about the alleged crime.
-You want to provide your criminal attorney with accurate information while it is still fresh in your mind.
-You want to include information about who you were with at the time the crime and where you were when the crime took place.
+You want to provide your criminal attorney with accurate information while it remains fresh in your mind.
+You want to include information about who you were with at the time of the crime and where you were when the crime took place.

-Avoid talking with family and friends about events surround the crime.
+Avoid talking with family and friends about events surrounding the crime.
 Conversations with your friends and family (spouse not included) are not legally protected by law.
-This means that prosecutors may call your family or friends about what you told them about the alleged murder.
+Because of this, prosecutors may call your family or friends about what you told them about the alleged murder.